-Registration for the PCTU's conference is now open.
-Click here to register your place now: Register now!
+Registration for the PCTU's annual 2-day conference is now open.
+Register your place now!

 About the conference